CyberdineDevelopment/Enhanced-Enums/README.md

 3. **Consider lookup patterns** - mark frequently searched properties with `[EnumLookup]`
 4. **Use factory pattern** sparingly - only when you need fresh instances
 5. **Document your enums** with XML comments
+6. **Leverage static properties** for commonly accessed values to improve readability
+7. **Use Empty value** instead of null for representing "no selection"
+8. **Target .NET 8+** when possible for FrozenDictionary performance benefits

 ## Requirements